 Yes, this lure is a bit of a missile.
-It casts way better than the Komomo II even though it’s only a tad heavier at 16-Grams.
-And still, a subsurface lure which is great for the shallow areas where we fish around the Kent coast.
+It casts way better than the Komomo II, even though it’s only a tad heavier at 16-Grams.
+And still, a subsurface lure which is excellent for the shallow areas where we fish around the Kent coast.

-This amazing lure is a very popular choice in places like Cornwall and Pembrokeshire.
-It was a guy from one of those regions that had written about the lure on one of the popular forums, and for me, it just looked a winner straight out of the box, a must-have lure in my opinion.
+This fantastic lure is a prevalent choice in places like Cornwall and Pembrokeshire.
+It was a guy from those regions that had written about the SF125 on one of the popular forums; it just looked like a winner straight out of the box, a must-have lure.

 Ima Hound 125F Glide

-The question at the beginning of this post is: ‘What are the best IMA lures on the market?
+At the beginning of this post, the question is: ‘What are the best IMA lures on the market?
 The answer is quite simple: Generally, all of them.
 That doesn’t mean to say you need to go out and buy every single IMA lure out there.
-This guide is for anyone that has not discovered some of these amazing lures.
+This guide is for anyone that has not discovered some of these fantastic lures.

-Sure, you may have already come across these lures already and probably got them anyway.
-There are countless other makes of lures out there that are equally effective, sometimes picking the right ones out can be challenging if you don’t know what you are looking for as far as lures are concerned.
+Sure, you may have already come across IMA and probably got them anyway.
+There are countless other makes of lures out there that are equally effective; sometimes, picking the right ones out can be challenging if you don’t know what you are looking for as far as lures are concerned.
 So for those people, IMA is a great place to start.

 Now the Hound 125F Glide is a beast of a lure.
-Reading other reviews about this lure should be enough info for you to buy this cracker of a lure.
-Incidentally, I have just seen the ‘Black Notch’ and straight away my bank card is sweating.
-It just looks amazing for those pitch-black nights of total darkness when nothing else seems to be working.
+Reading reviews other should be enough for you to buy this cracker from IMA.
+Incidentally, I have just seen the ‘Black Notch’, and my bank card is sweating straight away.
+It just looks terrific for those pitch-black nights of total darkness when nothing else seems to be working.

-It isn’t any wonder why this lure is so popular, It casts like a missile.
-Weighing in at 20-grams and that dynamic shape it’s plain to see why it’s an absolute flyer.
-I mentioned the Savage Gear Sandeel Surf Walker earlier on and if you look at the shape of this lure you can see why it is probably my best lust for distance.
-The Hound is the same sort of shape but not as long (I can not get the Surf Walker in the lure box).
+It isn’t any wonder why this lure is so popular; It casts like a missile.
+Weighing in at 20-grams and that dynamic shape, it’s plain to see why it’s an absolute flyer.
+I mentioned the Savage Gear Sandeel Surf Walker earlier on, and if you look at the shape of this lure, you can see why it is probably my best lust for distance.
+The Hound is the same shape but not as long (I can not get the Surf Walker in the lure box).

 One of my favourite deeper diving lures is the Zonk.
-The Hound is on parr with the Zonk for it too can scale around the 70 cm to the meter mark which is great.
+The Hound is on par with the Zonk, for it too can scale around 70 cm to the meter mark, which is excellent.
 You may laugh because I mention fishing shallower waters around our Kent area.
-We still occasionally get to use the Hound and the Zonk on the spring tides, but still, have to be careful, these lures are proving tough to get hold of at the end of the day.
+We still occasionally get to use the Hound and the Zonk on the spring tides but still have to be careful; these lures prove tricky to get hold of at the end of the day.

 IMA Rocket Bait

 With the IMA Rocket Bait, you really must have your wits about you.
-This is the smallest out of the 4 we mention but definitely. not the lightest.
-In fact, its sinks light a lead weight, to be honest.
+The Rocket Bait being the smallest out of the four we mention but definitely. not the lightest.
+Its sinks light a lead weight, to be honest.
 Rule of thumb: DO NOT STOP REELING WHEN YOU CAST OUT.
-If you do it’s going to work out expensive unless you’re fishing over-sand.
-Yes, mugging here has made this expensive mistake on a few occasions.
+If you do, it’s going to work out expensive unless you’re fishing over-sand.
+Yes, mugging here has made this costly mistake on a few occasions.

 On one fishing trip, the wind was blowing a hooly.
-This makes things even more annoying because I hate fishing in the wind.
+It makes things even more annoying because I hate fishing in the wind.
 I had cast out my braid and had somehow wrapped it around the rod tip.
-Because we were up to our nuts in the water I tried to wave the line free.
+Because we were up to our nuts in the water, I tried to wave the line free.
 But forgot about my sinking

 Oh well, 20quid down the drain.
 Even more annoying was the fact that this Rocket Bait was the Sardine.
-I had 4 different types of this Rocket Bait and the Sardine had been the only version I had caught on.
+I had four different types of this Rocket Bait, and the Sardine had been the only version I had caught any bass.
 However, the Bassman had been crushing it on the Mullet, sickeningly crushing it.
-When I had tried to replace the Sardine I just couldn’t one.
-Gutted.
+When I had tried to replace the Sardine, I just couldn’t one.

 Well, you don’t have to be a rocket scientist to work out what I’m going to tell you.
 Yes, it casts like a bullet.
-Like I said earlier it’s almost like a weight.
+Like I said earlier, it’s almost like a weight.
 You can see from the picture that it just flies.
-I almost forgot I lost two Rocket Baits on the trot that night so cast with caution.
-Yes, there are other lures that sink like the DUO Bay Ruff and the Zonk 120 but not like the rate as the Rocket Bait.
+I almost forgot I lost two Rocket Baits on the trot that night, so cast with caution.
+Yes, other lures sink like the DUO Bay Ruff and the Zonk 120 but not like the rate as the Rocket Bait.

-That our 5 IMA lures to get teeth into.
-If you do decide to buy any of them try to buy patterns that are similar to what you have already caught on.
+The 5 IMA lures to get your teeth into are great, but try and purchase patterns similar to what you have already caught.
 I have lures that never see the light of day and wondered why I ever bought them in the first place.
-But these lures are winners so hopefully, you can get hold of them.
+But these lures are winners, so hopefully, you can get hold of them.
 Good luck.